A WARM WELCOME

 1960s

-Today two of the hotel’s Grand Suites are named after famous guests of the Sixties era; Jackie Kennedy & Princess Grace of Monaco.
-The Chaplin Room is named after the eponymous star who was also a guest and holidayed in Kerry frequently with his family.
+Today two of the hotel’s grand suites are named after famous guests of the 1960s era: Jackie Kennedy and Princess Grace of Monaco.
+Charlie Chaplin was also a visitor during this time and frequently holidayed in Kerry with his family.

 1968